TedJenkler/Photosnap---WordpressStack/README.md

 - **1600px**: Large desktops or wide laptops
 - **1920px**: Full HD monitors
 - **2560px**: Ultra-wide or 4K displays

+## Cross-Browser Testing

+I ensured consistent design performance across **Mozilla Firefox**, **Google Chrome**, and **Microsoft Edge**, focusing on different viewport widths for each browser.

+- **Mozilla Firefox**: Firefox showed a slightly wider desktop screen due to a smaller scrollbar, so I adjusted the layout to account for this.
+- **Google Chrome**: Chrome displayed a larger scrollbar, which resulted in a slightly narrower desktop viewport, requiring small layout tweaks.

+I applied **browser-specific CSS prefixes** and tested the design across mobile and desktop versions to ensure optimal rendering on all platforms.

 ## Fluid Layouts